|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 After breakfast, we depart from Siwa where our drive returns us to the coastal town of Marsa Matruh, located on the Mediterranean Coast where we enjoy beautiful views of soft white sand beaches and the calm transparent waters of the bay.
 We continue our drive along the coast and stop for lunch in Alamein.
-After lunch, we leave the Mediterranean coast and drive inland to arrive in Cairo in the early evening for dinner and overnight in Cairo.
+After lunch, we leave the Mediterranean coast and drive inland to arrive in Cairo in the early evening for dinner.

-Day 10: Fayoum Oasis & the Valley of the Whales
+Day 10: Fayoum Oasis and the Valley of the Whales

 Today we visit Fayoum Oasis and the Valley of the Whales.
 The Wadi al-Hitan, or Valley of the Whales, is named after the ancient whale skeletons that were found on the surface of the desert.
 An impressive UNESCO site, these spectacular, 40-million-year-old remains are reminders that the entire area was once covered by a giant inland sea.
 As the climate changed 60 million years ago, food became scarce and dinosaurs vanished.
 In an effort to adapt and survive, these land mammals ventured into the sea for their food, yet still had to breathe air to survive.
 Over millions of years, they evolved into todays whales.
 The Wadi al-Hitan was declared a UNESCO World Heritage Site in 2005 for its hundreds of fossils of the earliest, and now extinct, suborder of whales, the archaeoceti.
 No other place in the world yields the number, concentration, and quality of such fossils.